solana-foundation/developer-content/docs/intro/quick-start/index.md

 sidebarLabel: Quick Start
 title: Solana Quick Start Guide
 sidebarSortOrder: 0
+description:
+  Learn Solana development basics.
+Create your first program, understand accounts, send transactions, and explore PDAs and CPIs using Solana Playground
+  - no installation required.
 ---

 Welcome to the Solana Quick Start Guide!
 This hands-on guide will introduce you